What is a student ambassador program and why do you need one?

 Student-led, virtual tours deliver a unique perspective on campus life.
 There’s a knock-on effect too: if done well, virtual tours can create a 30% increase in physical visits to your campus.
 That means more applications and a bigger conversion to acceptances and enrolment.

-Virtual tours aren’t hard or expensive to create either – you can try them for free here.
+Virtual tours aren’t hard or expensive to create either.
 Like online chats, taking tours online means tearing down time barriers and recruiting more international students.

 That means spreading the workload of your admissions team and making sure prospective students aren’t struggling in silence with their application.

 Win-win!
 Staying in touch is just as important after enrollment.
 As if that wasn’t convincing enough already, student ambassadors who stay in touch decrease dropout rates too.

 The changing buying habits of Gen Z

 Gen Z students expect a level of digital engagement when making any purchasing decision.
 Shopping around for their perfect university is no different.